beefyfinance/beefy-blog/content/articles/beefy-v2-beta-launch.en.md

 ### Last Harvest

 Users can easily see when the vault was last harvested.
+Previously, this would all have to be done via a blockchain explorer, making the process long and tedious.

 ### Historical Rate